Actions of solvable Baumslag-Solitar groups on hyperbolic metric spaces: Introduction

 We crucially use the fact that $BS(1,n)$ can be written as a semidirect product $\Z\left[\frac{1}{n}\right]\rtimes_\alpha \Z$.
 In \cite{CCMT} Caprace--Cornulier--Monod--Tessera classified the lineal and quasi-parabolic actions of certain groups $H\rtimes \Z$ in the language of \textit{confining subsets} of $H$ under the action of $\Z$ (see Section \ref{section:background}).

 Using techniques developed in \cite{CCMT}, we show that the lineal and quasi-parabolic actions of $BS(1,n)$ naturally correspond to confining subsets of $\Z\left[\frac{1}{n}\right]$ under the actions of $\alpha$ and $\alpha^{-1}$, and so we are led to try to classify such subsets.
-The confining subsets under the action of $\alpha^{-1}$ are easy to classify, and in fact they all correspond to (the equivalence class of) the action of $BS(1,n)$ on $\mathbb H^2$.
+The confining subsets under the action of $\alpha^{-1}$ are straightforward to classify, and in fact they all correspond to (the equivalence class of) the action of $BS(1,n)$ on $\mathbb H^2$.
 On the other hand, the classification of confining subsets under the action of $\alpha$ is more complicated.
 We show that such subsets correspond in a natural way to ideals in the ring of $n$-adic integers $\Z_n$.
 To see how such ideals arise, we consider confining subsets $Q\subset \Z\left[\frac{1}{n}\right]$ under the action of $\alpha$ and write elements $a\in Q$ in base $n$: allowing any number of 0's at the end of this expression.
 We then consider the set of all $\ldots x_2 x_1 x_0\in \Z_n$ such that for any $s$, the sequence $x_sx_{s-1}\ldots x_0$ appears as the sequence of digits to the right of the decimal point in some element of $Q$.
 That is, we require that there is a number of the form in $Q$ for arbitrarily large $s$.
 We show that the set of $n$-adic integers $\ldots x_s x_{s-1} \ldots x_0$ obtained in this manner is an ideal of $\Z_n$.
-We also show that this process can be reversed, to associate confining subsets of $H$ to ideals of $\Z_n$.
+It may be thought of as a kind of \emph{limit set} of $Q$.
+We also show that this process can be reversed to associate confining subsets of $\Z[\frac1n]$ to ideals of $\Z_n$.
 With this correspondence in hand, we describe how all of the resulting actions are equivalent to the actions of $BS(1,n)$ on certain Bass-Serre trees.